-I am a human geographer mainly working in Ghana, but also in Zambia and other African countries.
+I am a human geographer mainly working in Ghana and other African countries.
 My research always involves fieldwork where socio-economic processes in local communities are viewed in context of processes on national and global scales.
 Research interests include gender, entrepreneurship, innovation, informal economies, market trade, food and nutrition security, small-scale fisheries, land tenure, petroleum industry, ICT development, migration, globalisation and political ecology.

 Current research projects: